open-resources/physics_bank/content/public/007.Momentum and Impulse/Impulse/airbag_collision/airbag_collision.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Airbags
+        title: Airbags
+      part1:
+        ans1:
-    params_part1_ans1_value: Increase the time of impact, increasing the average acceleration of the person they are protecting.
+          value: Increase the time of impact, increasing the average acceleration of the person they are protecting.
+        ans2:
-    params_part1_ans2_value: Increase the time of impact, decreasing the average acceleration of the person they are protecting.
+          value: Increase the time of impact, decreasing the average acceleration of the person they are protecting.
+        ans3:
-    params_part1_ans3_value: Increase the time of impact, decreasing the impulse on the person they are protecting.
+          value: Increase the time of impact, decreasing the impulse on the person they are protecting.
+        ans4:
-    params_part1_ans4_value: Increase the time of impact, increasing the impulse on the person they are protecting.
+          value: Increase the time of impact, increasing the impulse on the person they are protecting.
+        ans5:
-    params_part1_ans5_value: Explode to give you more oxygen to breathe.
+          value: Explode to give you more oxygen to breathe.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 Modern cars are outfitted with air bags that quickly inflate with air if the car experiences too large of an acceleration.

 ## Part 1